cysouw/diathesis/text/c07_reflexive.md

 ## Alternations without diathesis {#sec:reflexive-no-diathesis}

-There are three different kinds of alternations involving reflexive pronouns that do not involve any changing of roles (i.e. no diathesis).
-The well-known reflexive and reciprocal constructions are among them.
-Less widely acknowledged, there are also some verbs that allow for a 'free' reflexive pronoun.
+There are three different kinds of alternations involving reflexive pronouns that do not involve any changing of roles (i.e. there is no diathesis).
+The well-known reflexive constructions ([@sec:reflexive-self-inflicting-accusative]ff.) and reciprocal constructions ([@sec:reflexive-accusative-reciprocal]ff.) are among them.
+Less widely acknowledged, there are also some verbs that allow for a 'free' reflexive pronoun, to which I will turn first.

 ### --- Free reflexive pronouns --- {.unnumbered}